grabmy/react-native-simple-tween/README.md

 - Improve event system with cycle and repeat events
 - Rename delay to startDelay
 - Add cycleDelay, endDelay and repeatDelay

-## Todo in the next version

 - Add smooth option to damp velocity

+## Futur development

+### Todo in the next versions

 - Function to disable requestAnimationFrame
 - Add test to check disable requestAnimationFrame
+- Add continue function instead of stop().start() to change animation
+- When reverse direction, use the elapsed duration instead of the complete duration
 - Animate deg and px string
 - Implement deep values in objects / arrays to be animated
 - Add sequence animation with names
 - Test with continuous loop for several hours
 - Implement a function to add a value
+- Make an example HTML page with graph.js

+### Pending analysis

-- Don't trigger update when values did not change
+- Don't trigger update when values did not change (deep compare)

-## Pending analysis

 - Synchronize animation in a group
 - Synchronize start between SimpleTween instances